DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

   ...
 ```

 There is an important thing to note here.
-Three.js sends the light info in
+Three.js sends the light position in
 **View Space**.
 Thus, we **have to** perform our lighting in view space, or
-we need to transform the light in the **Ray Model Space**.
+we need to transform the light in the **Model Space**.

 {{< hint warning >}}
-It would be more efficient to have all lights in **Ray Model Space** transformed
+It would be more efficient to have all lights in **Model Space** transformed
 at the beggining of the fragment shader.

-However, it adds some complexity that
-isn't really needed here for almost no performance gain on a small amount of lights.
+However, it adds some complexity that isn't really needed here for
-Let's do everything in **View Space**.
+almost no performance gain on a small amount of lights.
 {{< /hint >}}

-`transformDir` and `transformPoint` change the space respectively for a direction
+`transformDir` and `transformPoint` respectively transform a direction or a point
-and for a point using a `mat4`:
+into a given space (basically, it applies a `mat4` to the vector):

 ```glsl
 vec3